The Poisson saturation of coregular submanifolds: Coregular submanifolds in Dirac geometry

-\begin{cor} The local Dirac saturation of a regular submanifold $i:X\hookrightarrow(M,L)$ is determined around $X$ by the pullback Dirac structure $i^{*}L$, up to diffeomorphisms and exact gauge transformations. \end{cor} \begin{proof} Applying \cite[Prop.6]{dirac} to the diagram \eqref{weakpair}, we have the following equality of Dirac structures on $\Sigma|_{X}$:
+In particular, $(P,L_P)$ is determined by the pullback Dirac structure $i^{!}L$, up to diffeomorphisms and exact gauge transformations. \end{cor} \begin{proof} Applying \cite[Prop.6]{dirac} to the diagram \eqref{weakpair}, we have the following equality of Dirac structures on $\Sigma|_{X}$: